My Dad’s Hands

 I just bought a used guitar, so I wanna talk about hands.

-I’ve always had big hands.
-Today I look like an average-sized guy with big hands, but when I was a kid?
+I’ve always had big hands and even bigger feet.
+Today I look like an average-sized guy with big hands and feet, but when I was a kid?
 Oh boy.

 From left to right: First Sister, Thing 1, Thing 2, and holy crap I look creepy!

 I have a picture of my sisters and me taken when I was 4 years old.
-I didn’t look like a kid with big hands; I looked like a kid wearing a pair of those giant foam hands they use to play Slapjack on The Tonight Show With Jimmy Fallon.
+I didn’t look like a kid with big hands and feet; I looked like a kid wearing kayaks on his feet and wearing a pair of those giant foam hands they use to play Slapjack on The Tonight Show With Jimmy Fallon.

 The used guitar I just bought is a Gibson Les Paul.
 I’ve always wanted one, but they’re hella expensive.
 Best Half spotted a guy on Craigslist selling a Les Paul, though—he was selling a lot of equipment, including the Les Paul, for which he wanted only $350.